Correlated Structural and Optical Characterization of Hexagonal Boron Nitride: Material and Instrumental Considerations

-Figure \ref{fig:PL-effects} illustrates changes in optical activity due to the PL and TEM characterization techniques themselves.
-The first PL image of Sample A prior to electron irradiation shows bright localized emission (Fig.~\ref{fig:PL-effects}a).
-The laser was then rastered over the 12$\times$12 $\mu$m$^2$ area at 100 $\mu$W for about 20 minutes, followed by 300 $\mu$W for about 2 minutes.
-Figure \ref{fig:PL-effects}b shows that after prolonged laser exposure, emission is still localized but is dimmer within the suspended region.
-This phenomenon, known as photobleaching, has been previously observed in hBN \cite{Li2023ProlongedEmitters}.
-A statistical analysis was performed on these data that identifies families of emitters based on their density and brightness (details in Methods).
-Here, this method is used to quantify changes due to photobleaching.
-The results indicate a decrease in emitter density and/or brightness following the laser exposure (Fig.~\ref{fig:PL-effects}c).
+To understand how TEM electron irradiation and associated changes to surface contaminants impact optical activity, Sample A was also studied with confocal PL microscopy before and after TEM imaging.
+Figure \ref{fig:PL-effects} summarizes the results.
+The first confocal PL image prior to electron irradiation shows bright localized emission (Fig.~\ref{fig:PL-effects}a).
+The 592-nm laser was then rastered over the 12$\times$12 $\mu$m$^2$ area at 100 $\mu$W for about 20 minutes, and then at 300 $\mu$W for about 2 minutes.
+The subsequent PL image (Fig.~\ref{fig:PL-effects}b) shows that after prolonged laser exposure, emission is still localized but is substantially dimmer within the suspended region.
+This phenomenon, known as photobleaching, is ubiquitous to quantum emitters and has been previously observed in hBN \cite{Li2023ProlongedEmitters}.
+Figure~\ref{fig:PL-effects}c shows the results of a statistical analysis of these data that identifies families of emitters based on their density and brightness (see \citet{Breitweiser2020} and Methods for details).
+The results indicate a decrease in emitter density or brightness by a factor of $\sim$3 following the laser exposure, accompanied by a decrease in the overall PL background.
+In order to asses the spectral properties of the emitter ensembles, optical spectra were acquired while continuously rastering the confocal spot over the $\sim5\times5$~$\mu$m rectangular region marked in Fig.~\ref{fig:PL-effects}a.
+The resulting spatially-averaged spectrum (teal curve in Fig.~\ref{fig:PL-effects}d) is consistent with the typical distribution of visible quantum emitters in these samples \cite{Tran2016b,Exarhos2017,Patel2022}.